 Salvador’s West African roots are also visible in various other cultural practices.
 Capoeira, a martial art with roots in the 16th century that combines music and dance, is practiced in public spaces all over Brazil, but Salvador boasts some of the original modern schools.

 Candomblé is a religion with roots in present-day Nigeria.
 Faced with forcible conversion to Catholicism, enslaved Africans maintained their religious practices by adapting them to Catholic ones.
 Worship of native deities, known as orixás, continued under the guise of devotion to Catholic saints.

 Finally, Bahian cuisine also features a heavy African influence.
 For example, many dishes use azeite-de-dende, or palm tree oil, as a base ingredient particularly with seafood.

 Brazil will host the 2014 FIFA World Cup and the 2016 Olympic Games, both of which will have venues in Salvador de Bahia.
-Find more excuses to visit this and other Brazil destinations by visiting our Brazil For Less page.
+Find more excuses to visit this and other Brazil destinations by visiting our Latin America For Less page.

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.